servo-php/fluidxml/documents/Getting-Started.md

 The dark ages of DOMDocument have come to the end.
 Long life to FluidXML.

-Go to the `documents` folder and take a look at the `Example.php` file to start<br/>
-experimenting with FluidXML.
+Open the `documents/Examples.php` file to start experimenting with FluidXML.

 Take a look at the [APIs][apis] to discover all the available manipulation operations,<br/>
 and go to the [Wiki Page][wiki] for more reading.